ilastik/ilastik-conda-recipes/README.md

 TODO/TBD
 ========

-- So far, this repo includes no package build scripts for Windows.
+- General

+ - [ ] Not all Tracking Workflow dependencies are supported yet, even on Mac/Linux.

+ - [ ] How do we handle external libraries (like CPLEX)?

+ - [ ] Apparently, the VTK package provided by Continuum (Anaconda) was not built with PyQt support.
+   We'll have to build our own VTK package, and pass `-DVTK_USE_QT:BOOL=ON -DSIP_EXECUTABLE:FILEPATH=$PREFIX/bin/sip -DSIP_INCLUDE_DIR:PATH=$PREFIX/include/python2.7 -DSIP_PYQT_DIR:PATH=$PREFIX/share/sip/PyQt4` to the `cmake` step.

+ - [ ] In cases where we provide an alternative build of a package that Continuum already provides, we need to make sure our special channel takes priority over the `defaults` channel used by conda.
+It isn't immediately obvious how this is supposed to be achieved in conda. (**Edit:** Which packages does this refer to?
+VTK?)

+ - [ ] So far, the `meta.yaml` files for `ilastik-deps-pc`, etc. do not list explicit version requirements for each dependency (e.g. `boost ==1.55`, or `vigra ==g14de6ac`).
+We should fix that, and this repo should be tagged with the ilastik version number every time we make a release.
+This repo will become the official record of which dependency versions were used in each release (via the `meta.yaml` files).

+ - [ ] The ilastik, lazyflow, and volumina repos themselves are not included as dependencies in this build repository.
+   How should we deal with them?

+ - [ ] Instead of uploading packages to our own [binstar] channels individually, we should create a shared account for ilastik on binstar, to be used by all ilastik maintainers.

+ - [ ] It would be nice if we built "debug" versions of important packages (e.g. Python, vigra, Qt) and attached them to the `[debug]` conda-build "feature".

+- Linux

+ - [ ] We need to extract the final packaging steps `ilastik-build-Linux` and adapt them to work with the builds generated in this repo.

+- Mac

-- Mac: At the moment, we can't use `py2app` to package ilastik if we built it with conda.
+ - [ ] At the moment, we can't use `py2app` to package ilastik if we built it with conda.
    It has something to do with the fact that we have a top-level package named `ilastik` and a conflicting top-level script named `ilastik.py`.
 If we rename or move the script, then we can use py2app.
 (It isn't clear why this issue doesn't appear in our old setup.)

-- Linux: We need to extract the final packaging steps `ilastik-build-Linux` and adapt them to work with the builds generated in this repo.

-- Ditto for Windows, once we have build scripts for the individual packages.

-- Packages built *outside* of conda (i.e. CPLEX) must be "manually" linked via `install_name_tool` or `chrpath`, etc. during the build or post-build step.
-We are still exploring the "right" way to do this.

-- Not all Tracking Workflow dependencies are supported yet, even on Mac/Linux.

-- Apparently, the VTK package provided by Continuum (Anaconda) was not built with PyQt support.
-  We'll have to build our own VTK package, and pass `-DVTK_USE_QT:BOOL=ON -DSIP_EXECUTABLE:FILEPATH=$PREFIX/bin/sip -DSIP_INCLUDE_DIR:PATH=$PREFIX/include/python2.7 -DSIP_PYQT_DIR:PATH=$PREFIX/share/sip/PyQt4` to the `cmake` step.

-- In cases where we provide an alternative build of a package that Continuum already provides, we need to make sure our special channel takes priority over the `defaults` channel used by conda.
-It isn't immediately obvious how this is supposed to be achieved in conda.

-- It would be nice if we built "debug" versions of important packages (e.g. Python, vigra, Qt) and attached them to the `[debug]` conda-build "feature".

-- Mac: `conda` doesn't resolve the general issue of ABI incompatibility between `libc++` and `libstdc++`.
+ - [ ] `conda` doesn't resolve the general issue of ABI incompatibility between `libc++` and `libstdc++`.
    (Continuum just uses `libstdc++` everywhere, apparently.)
    Should we attempt to create a new "feature" that tracks this linker setting?
+   (**Edit:** This shouldn't be an issue: we should use only `libstdc++`, and conda's gcc binary whereever possible.)

+- Windows

+ - [ ] So far, this repo includes no package build scripts for Windows.

+ - [ ] Generate a final binary package from the built dependencies

-- Windows: Similar to the above issue on Mac, should we attempt to track different versions of the MSVC++ std library via a conda "feature" as well?
+ - [ ] Similar to the above issue on Mac, should we attempt to track different versions of the MSVC++ std library via a conda "feature" as well?

-- So far, the `meta.yaml` files for `ilastik-deps-pc`, etc. do not list explicit version requirements for each dependency (e.g. `boost ==1.55`, or `vigra ==g14de6ac`).
-We should fix that, and this repo should be tagged with the ilastik version number every time we make a release.
-This repo will become the official record of which dependency versions were used in each release (via the `meta.yaml` files).

-- The ilastik, lazyflow, and volumina repos themselves are not included as dependencies in this build repository.
-  How should we deal with them?

-- Instead of uploading packages to our own [binstar] channels individually, we should create a shared account for ilastik on binstar, to be used by all ilastik maintainers.